 By “scaling Scrum,” we usually mean using more than one team.
 About 10 years ago – when some Scrum trainers had a scaling topic in their CSM classes and some didn’t – there were discussions whether or not this was appropriate in an introductory class.
 The argument against sounded reasonable at first, something we still hear today, “You can’t scale what you can’t do.”
 The argument was that it was necessary to get good at single team Scrum before thinking about how to use multiple teams.
 Sounds reasonable, right?

-But I think history proves we missed the mark by failing to reframe the “Scaling” topic into How To Do Scrum In An Organization With More Than Nine People?
+History suggests we missed the mark by failing to reframe the “Scaling” topic into How To Do Scrum In An Organization With More Than Nine People?

 How To Do Scrum In An Organization With More Than Nine People is relevant to nearly every class participant I’ve had.
 Nearly every company “doing Scrum” screws this up.